cdchrisDev/holbertonschool-shell/README.md

 # This is the holberton shell repository

 **Basics**
-	to see display the current directory `pwd`
+	to see display the current directory `pwd` s